symblai/symbl-docs/web-sdk/overview.md

 ### Authenticate using Token

 Use the code given below to authenticate using the Auth Token.
+To generate the Auth Token follow the Steps given in the [Authentication](/docs/developer-tools/authentication#step-2-generate-the-access-token) Page.

 ```js
 sdk.init({